Victoria Granny Flat Rules -The Complete Summary Here

-The other is purpose of occupancy, as Victoria has the most severe rules on granny flats in the whole country.
-In Victoria it is not easy to get approval for a granny flat that you intend on renting out.
+The other is the purpose of occupancy, as Victoria has the most severe granny flat rules in our country, so it is not always easy to get approval for a granny flat that you intend on renting out.

-It is easier to be approved to house a dependant family member in a granny flat.
-This is what the Victorian government calls a “dependent person’s unit” (DPU).
-For example, a family member could occupy the DPU due to health or economic reasons.
+It is easier to be approved to house a dependent family member in a granny flat.
+So, if you call it a “dependent person’s unit” (a DPU), approval is more likely.
+A DPU is, for example, for a family member to occupy due to health or economic reasons.

 Being a ‘movable building’, or one that is easily removed.

 Council regulations say the DPU must be removed once the person it was built for ceases to live there.
 However, the best piece of advice that we have been given is that you just must convince and satisfy your Council that your DPU is designed to meet their regulations – whether that is that it is removable, or moveable.

 A second dwelling, on the other hand, is a permanent dwelling.
 So if you are one of the lucky ones who are able to get approval for this type of granny flat, it does not have to be removable, and you are finally allowed to use it to accommodate whoever you like and gather rent from it as well.

 DIY Granny Flat makes all reasonable efforts to update its website but does not give any guarantees, undertakings or warranties concerning the accuracy, completeness or up-to-date nature of the blogs, links, designs or general information provided on this website.